morganesque/ghijklmno/_posts/2015-11-14-what-is-a-blog.md

 Of course if you are writing for money you&rsquo;re in whole other situation.
 In that case getting your ideas together and expressing them properly is absolutely necessary.
 That&rsquo;s what you&rsquo;re being paid to do.
 But that&rsquo;s not blogging.
 A blog by it&rsquo;s nature is free to create, free to consume.
 It has none of those expectations or and should have none of those restrictions.

-The other thing a blog should be is a conversation starter and I also realised that by always attempting to create an complete and unassailable argument I was unwittingly attempting to ward off the contributions of others. &ldquo;I&rsquo;ve got this sorted&rdquo; I was saying &ldquo;no need for your input&rdquo;.
+The other thing a blog should be is a conversation starter and I also realised that by always attempting to create complete and unassailable arguments I was unwittingly attempting to ward off the contributions of others. &ldquo;I&rsquo;ve got this sorted&rdquo; I was saying &ldquo;no need for your input&rdquo;.
 Whereas if _sorting out my ideas_ was really what I was interested in doing, what better a way than to bounce them off others.

 Hmmm&hellip; 485 words, beginning to look like a blog-post type of length.
 Now the feelings of discomfort set in. &ldquo;It&rsquo;s all a little facile isn&rsquo;t it&rdquo;. &ldquo;Surely people know all this already&rdquo;. &rdquo;They will think you are an idiot for stating the obvious&rdquo;.
 Self-doubt is such a wonderfully predictable thing.

 Well to hell with it.
 I&rsquo;ll put this up and from now on attempt to remember to try and post more imperfect half-formed rubbish maybe.

-Or will I&hellip;?